 Some things to consider include:

-- Be aware that they can jump on sofa's and desks to reach things
+- Be aware that Huskies can jump on sofas and desks to reach things.

-- Make sure Rubbish (trash) and recycling bins are out of their reach, or close properly
+- Make sure rubbish (trash) and recycling bins are out of their reach or closed properly.

 How to Husky Proof Your Garden

 Do not forget to make your garden Husky proof.
 These dogs are escape artists and are incredibly good at finding ways out of the garden.

 Consider the following for your garden:

 - Your dog will explore your garden.
 Be aware of what plants are there, as some of them may be poisonous to dogs.
 Sadly some have found their dogs dead after eating a plant in the garden!